MicrosoftDocs/windows-ai-docs/docs/rai.md

 - **User access controls/blocking**: Develop a way to block users who are misusing a system.

-- **User feedback mechanism**: Streams to detect issues from the user’s side.
+- **User feedback**: Utilize mechanisms to detect issues from the user’s side.

+  - Ask for feedback directly in your product, with a simple feedback mechanism that is available in the context of a typical workflow.

+  - Apply social listening techniques on the channels your customers use for early conversations about feature issues, concerns, and possible harm.

 - **Responsible deployment of telemetry data**: Identify, collect, and monitor signals that indicate user satisfaction or their ability to use the system as intended, ensuring you follow applicable privacy laws, policies, and commitments.
 Use telemetry data to identify gaps and improve the system.